clarity-lang/reference/reference.md

 (impl-trait .contract-defining-trait.can-transfer-tokens)
 ```

-Explicit conformance should be prefered when adequate.
+Explicit conformance should be preferred when adequate.
 It acts as a safeguard by helping the static analysis system to detect
 deviations in method signatures before contract deployment.